-To facilitate this, school has purchased support from IT Support from CE Services.
+To facilitate this, school has purchased support from Matthew Hartley of Iridium Cloud, who is our Information Technology Consultant.

 The role includes:

-- ensuring that detected risks and/or misuse is reported to the Headteacher at school - ensuring that schools are informed of any changes to guidance or any planned maintenance - school technical systems will be managed and reviewed annually in ways that ensure that the school meets recommended technical requirements - all users will have clearly defined access rights to school technical systems and devices - all school network users will be assigned an individual username and password at the appropriate level of access needed for their role
+- ensuring that detected risks and/or misuse is reported to the Headteacher at school - ensuring that schools are informed of any changes to guidance or any planned maintenance - school technical systems will be managed and reviewed annually in ways that ensure that the school meets recommended technical requirements - all users will have clearly defined access rights to school technical systems and devices

-- ensuring internet access is filtered for all users.
+- all school network users will be assigned an individual username and password at the appropriate level of access needed for their role - ensuring internet access is filtered for all users.
 Illegal content is filtered by the broadband or filtering provider - content lists are regularly updated and internet use is logged and regularly monitored - there is a clear process in place to deal with requests for filtering changes - provide a platform where school should report any content accessible in school but deemed inappropriate - ensuring appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, workstations, mobile devices etc. from accidental or malicious attempts which might threaten the security of the school systems and data.
 These are tested regularly.
 The school infrastructure and individual workstations are protected by up-to-date virus software.